dr1999ara/hello_world/README.md

 # hello_world
-a short description
+Currently I am working and studying in Shahid Bahonar University of Kerman.
-I'm alireza askari and im a student in shahid  bahonar university of kerman I have 19 years old
+I have experiences in working with Micro Controllers.